osm-americana/openstreetmap-americana/style/CONTRIBUTE.md

 ## Running the Americana style

-The simplest way to run the style is to run `make run`.
+The simplest way to run the style is to run `npm start`.
 This will generate the sprite sheet and launch a simple HTTP server on port 1776 with a document root at the current location.
 For a production installation, the .html and .js files, as well as the generated sprites folder need to be installed on a production web server.

-Running `make clean sprites` will re-generate the sprite sheets without needing to restart the web server.
+Running `npm run sprites` will re-generate the sprite sheets without needing to restart the web server.

 ## Before submitting a PR

 Please prettify all files prior to submission.
-Run `make code_format` to format all code files with js-prettifier.
+Run `npm run code_format` to format all code files with js-prettifier.